pablobdss/project-academic-php/readme.md

 Make sure to perform these steps to ensure the database is properly configured before using the project

+### Under Development

+We're continuously enhancing the Barber Appointment System to handle exceptional cases such as previously scheduled dates and times, users with the same email, among others.
+We are actively working on refining these aspects to ensure a more robust system.

+We are still in the process of improving the system to address all exceptional cases, aiming to deliver a consistent and reliable user experience.

 ## Contributing

 We welcome contributions to improve the Barber Appointment System.
 If you'd like to contribute, please follow these guidelines: